openresty/lua-nginx-module/README.markdown

     ngx.header["X-My-Header"] = nil;

-same does assigning an empty table:
+The same applies to assigning an empty table:

     ngx.header["X-My-Header"] = {};

-Setting `ngx.header.HEADER` after sending out response headers (either explicitly with [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly with [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) and its friends) will throw out a Lua exception.
+Setting `ngx.header.HEADER` after sending out response headers (either explicitly with [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly with [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) and similar) will throw out a Lua exception.

 Reading `ngx.header.HEADER` will return the value of the response header named `HEADER`.

 Underscores (`_`) in the header names will also be replaced by dashes (`-`) and the header names will be matched case-insensitively.
 If the response header is not present at all, `nil` will be returned.

 This is particularly useful in the context of [filter_header_by_lua](http://wiki.nginx.org/HttpLuaModule#filter_header_by_lua) and [filter_header_by_lua_file](http://wiki.nginx.org/HttpLuaModule#filter_header_by_lua_file), for example,